ConversaSrl/unesco-guidelines/contents/en/pages/guidelines/01-design.md

 Beyond general characteristics, to deeply understand the particular users of a digital solution, it is necessary to spend time to get to know them: their family, community and culture; their working contexts; their local leaders and community experts; their needs and pain points; and their motivations and aspirations.
 A better understanding of the end-users can lead to better- designed products.
 Asking the right questions will help to build a good picture of the users and their ecosystem, for example:

-## Guiding questions about the core target user(s)

-- Who is the core target user, the person whom the service and information is directly intended to benefit, and who interacts most with it?
-Across a digital platform with many touch points, this can be more than one person.
-For example, the same digital solution might send a mother a series of maternal health SMSs and allow a district health official to view an analysis of the number of messages sent and responded to over time.

-- For each target user, what are their demographics?
-For example, what are their education and literacy levels?
-What are their technology usage and digital competences (the focus of the next guideline)?

-- What are their particular needs and how are they currently being met, or not?
-What are their behaviours and daily routine with regard to the particular need being addressed?
-What or who are potential knowledge sources, and are there bottlenecks to accessing those sources?

-- What motivates the person to meet the need?
-What are their attitudes and aspirations?
-For example, a child may be focused on completing schooling, but his or her parents may aspire for the child to continue to study to postgraduate level.
-Understanding the bigger goal – a professional job as opposed to receiving a school completion certificate – can be very useful for the design of digital solutions and advocacy campaigns.

 {% include resourcebox.html
 link="en-guidelines-02-focus.html"
 icon="icon-ux.png"